Published On: August 10th, 2023|By |Categories: RSM, Article, A&A|5 min read|

 This article does not conclude on the appropriate treatment of the receivable, as that conclusion must be based on the relevant facts and circumstances.
 Entities should ensure appropriate analysis and documentation is maintained to support their conclusions.
 Materiality of course, may also be considered.

-Call us at (800) 232-9547 or fill out the form below and we’ll contact you to discuss your specific situation.
+Fill out the form below and we’ll get back to you to discuss your specific situation.

 The information contained herein is general in nature and based on authorities that are subject to change.
 RSM US LLP guarantees neither the accuracy nor completeness of any information and is not responsible for any errors or omissions, or for results obtained by others as a result of reliance upon such information.
 RSM US LLP assumes no obligation to inform the reader of any changes in tax laws or other factors that could affect information contained herein.
 This publication does not, and is not intended to, provide legal, tax or accounting advice, and readers should consult their tax advisors concerning the application of tax laws to their particular situations.
 This analysis is not tax advice and is not intended or written to be used, and cannot be used, for purposes of avoiding tax penalties that may be imposed on any taxpayer.